-According to Deborah Bradway, music has power over the body, a language that possesses an inherent nature to make us feel.
+According to Deborah Bradway, music has healing power over the body, a language that possesses an inherent nature to make us feel better.
 There is something about the healing energy of the music that soothes our soul and in one way or another; we know this because we have felt it.
 Music’s healing power is undeniably true.

 Do you remember having a bad day but noticing your feet dance easily with the beat when your favorite jam comes up on the radio?
 Or that time when you felt excited for the day but suddenly feel downcast when your heartbreak song plays somewhere?
-This is how powerful music is, though we may not be able to realize it immediately.
+This is how strong it is, though we may not be able to realize immediately the healing power of music.

 Also known as sound therapy, it involves various psychological approaches such as psychodynamic, behavioral, and humanistic to invoke positive responses in the patients.
 “The formal definition of music therapy is as a professional healthcare discipline that uses music and music-based experiences to target non-musical treatment goals in educational and healthcare settings,'” according to Kimberly Sena Moore, a board-certified therapist.

 Music therapy comes in when verbal expression becomes very difficult to carry out.
-More so, music makes way for words to be spoken when things get heavy and serious.
+More so, a melody makes way for words to be spoken when things get heavy and serious.
 It promotes emotional balance among the patients and allows them to be comfortable with their feelings and thoughts.

 Aside from just looking at the lyrics, the patient can be made to listen to songs.
-Sometimes, the therapist can choose music that lacks words and only focus on the melody or the beat.
-By doing this, the therapist is allowing music alone to influence the patient’s mood.
-Accordingly, music does its job by calming the soul and relaxing the mood, thereby ushering the patient to a tranquil atmosphere.
+Sometimes, the therapist can choose a piece that lacks words and only focus on the melody or the beat.
+By doing this, the therapist is allowing melody alone to influence the patient’s mood.
+Accordingly, it does its job by calming the soul and relaxing the mood, thereby ushering the patient to a tranquil atmosphere.

 What Types Of Illnesses Can Music Therapy Heal?

 The beautiful thing about music therapy is it is very relatable.
-Music is close to our hearts because it accompanies us through every stage of life.
+It is close to our hearts because it accompanies us through every stage of life.
 From the young kids that we once were up to the grownups that we are now, we can always think of a song that captures our feelings and thoughts.
-That is how powerful music can be in influencing our lives, and this is the exact reason why it works as therapy.
-Music pulls us back to what is familiar, comfortable, real, and happy.
+That is how influential it can be in influencing our lives, and this is the exact reason why it works as therapy.
+It pulls us back to what is familiar, comfortable, real, and happy.